They found dream homes through D.C.'s first-time homeowners program. Now they have to evacuate.

 “We’ve had a lot of success when it comes to HPAP — I know a lot of people who’ve extended wealth or passed it to families,” he said.
 “The issue with this particular project was that the construction was not solid.”

-Council member Anita Bonds (D-At Large), who oversees the council’s housing committee, did not respond to a request for comment.
+Anita Bonds (D-At Large), who oversees the council’s housing committee, did not respond to a request for comment.

 ‘This is our home’